history

 Šumava Historical information

-Most Historical Hotel
+Most Historical Accommodation

 The necessity of processing wood in the border forests led to the fact that in 1799 Prince Schwarzenberg gave permission for 48 timber families to build their houses in what was then called Schöne Ebene - Nice View.
 In the years 1800 - 1801, a new village was built.
 The new settlement was given the name Fürstenhut, which only later, in 1877, appeared in the Czech form Prince's Plan.